YuzhouPeng/Chat-Map-Creator/README.md

 # Installation Steps
 1.Install pyproj, numpy ,setuptools==53.1.0,and osmread, python<=3.8

-2.run gaode code,use text input get latitude and longatude
+2.run gaode_return.py code,use text input get latitude and longatude

-3.convert coordination to osm file, then add default dummy value to imcomplete node
+3.api_latitude_longitude_cen_to_osm.py convert coordination to osm file, then add_version_changeset_tonode add default dummy value to imcomplete node

-4.convert osm to opendrive file, then you can use it
+4.osm2xodr convert osm to opendrive file, then you can use it